MicrosoftDocs/minecraft-creator/creator/ScriptAPI/mojang-minecraft/Effect.md

 ### **duration**
 `read-only duration: number;`

-Gets the entire specified duration, in seconds, of this effect.
+Gets the entire specified duration, in ticks, of this effect.

 Type: *number*